 - 1 teaspoon Onion powder

 - 1 teaspoon Garlic powder

 - Rinse and drain quinoa.
 Boil quinoa as per package instructions.

 - Meanwhile, make flax egg – 1 tablespoon flaxseeds + 3 tablespoons of lukewarm water.
 Allow it to sit for a while, and it will become thick and slimy.
 Flaxseeds will absorb all the water and become slimy.
 Set it aside.

-- Add 1 tablespoon Mazola Corn oil and mix again.
+- Finish it off with 1 tablespoon of oil and mix again.

-- Serve this quinoa bites with a hot and spicy vegan mayo sriracha dip and enjoy!!
+- Remove from oven and serve this quinoa bites with a hot and spicy vegan mayo sriracha dip and enjoy!!